Nonparametric estimation of the fragmentation kernel based on a PDE stationary distribution approximation: Numerical simulations

 Table \ref{tab1} and boxplots show that the performances of our estimators are close to those of the oracle.
 When comparing the first bandwidth selection rule Crit1 with the second one Crit2, one can observe that the performances of Crit2 are slightly better than those of Crit1 (see Table~\ref{tab1}).
 However, Crit2 is more time-consuming than Crit1.
 For both selection rules, we observe that the performances are slightly better when we increase the number of selected sub-samples $V$.
 Remember that the larger the value of $V$, the larger the computation time whereas the performances are improved marginally.
-Hence, in practice it is reasonable to choose the first bandwidth selection rule Crit1 with $V=10$.
+Hence, in practice it is reasonable to choose the first bandwidth selection rule Crit1 with $V=10$. {Finally, for both estimation of $g_1$ and $g_2$ according to the $Beta(2,2)$ distribution and the truncated normal distribution respectively, we illustrate in Figure \ref{fig:regline-error} the regression lines of the logarithm of the mean squared error of $\hat{g}_{n,\hat{\ell}_{Crit1}}$ versus the logarithm of the sample size, with $n\in \{1,000; \ 2,000; \ 5,000; \ 10,000; \ 20,000; \ 30,000\}$.} One can observe that the MSE's decrease as the sample size $n$ increases.
+This justifies the convergence of our estimators from the practical point of view.